 The GLP-1 agonists help stop glucagon from increasing your blood sugar which keeps blood sugar low.

-They also can cause slowing down of the stomach known as delayed gastric emptying.
+They also can cause a slowing down of the stomach known as delayed gastric emptying.

 Here’s where things get tricky:

-They tend to be expensive, but whenever possible I use these first line in patients with insulin resistance.
+They tend to be expensive, but whenever possible I use these as first-line agents in patients with insulin resistance.

 When using them as I suggest the treatment duration is shorter and therefore side effects are less likely.

-Some studies have also shown the risk to be very small or non existent.
+Some studies (17) have also shown the risk to be very small or non-existent.

 SGLT-2 inhibitors work by blocking the absorption of glucose in the kidneys.